This page explains about how to go about finding out how your own programs fit in with what already exists and how to integrate them.

 You can upload any Program you want, but programs related to Machine Learning and Data Science are preferred.

-This is because Elody will grow better if there is a focus area, and Machine Learning and Data Science are a topic with lots of demand that is currently completely inaccessible to non-technical people.
+This is because Elody will grow more quickly if it has a focus area, and Machine Learning and Data Science are a topic with lots of demand that is currently completely inaccessible to non-technical people.

 Integrate a Program that was originally written for a single preconfigured Scenario Plan into a more complex task.